puppetlabs/puppetdb/documentation/api/wire_format/report_format.markdown

 `"end-time"` is the time at which the puppet run completed; see more details about the `datetime` format below.

-`"transaction-uuid"` is an identifier string used to match the catalog and report that were issued during the same puppet run.
+`"transaction-uuid"` is a string used to identify a puppet run.
+It can be used to match a report with the catalog that was used for the run.
 This field may be `null`.

 ### Encoding